mahmoodlab/HEST/README.md

 # ST-histology-loader
-Provides a flexible approach for loading the many spatial transcriptomics data types and for aligning them with their associated histology image.
+hest provides a flexible approach for loading the many Spatial Transcriptomics data formats (Visium, Xeniu, ST...) and for aligning them with their associated histology image.